sarahhcodes/word-quiz/README.md

 # word-quiz
-A quiz generator for learning vocabulary
+A command line quiz generator for learning vocabulary

 ## Introduction
 This program is designed to create quizes in the command line from CSV or text file lists of vocabuary words.
 It is also my final project for [Harvard's CS50 Introduction to Programming with Python](https://cs50.harvard.edu/python/).